aliazmenau3177-code/Preprocessed-and-Feature-Engineered-GUIDE-dataset-for-ML-Research/README.md

 The pre-processed dataset can be accessed and downloaded through this link: https://drive.google.com/file/d/1lOPmmG2cnZX3ORvevhEH1Ypo5jxCnIrJ/view?usp=drive_link
 The downloaded version of dataset has large number of fields and therefore cannot be handled by normal worksheet softwares such as excel.
-However it can be viewed and processed further by using softwares such as Row Zero or Tableau
+However it can be viewed and processed further by using softwares such as Row Zero or Tableau Moreover the zipped version of the dataset is also available on the link https://drive.google.com/file/d/1rKx3uOlaeg_nVVVAm1Xm6Q7gaRBSOrr6/view?usp=drive_link